Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically checked, or a piece that is being separated, will need a study to situate the brand-new corners and whole lot lines in Minnesota, which must be permanently noted so they will certainly never ever end up being lost.
+Land that has actually never been specifically surveyed, or a piece that is being separated, will certainly call for a survey to locate the new edges as well as whole lot lines in Minnesota, which must be permanently noted so they will never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.